 The University of Cape Town is a research-led public university with an enrolment of 28,000 students from over 100 countries.
 The site of the first heart transplant, it is ranked number one in Africa and is ranked 156 in the world according to the Times Higher Education QS rankings.

-It has a tradition and reputation for excellence in research across all its six faculties with the highest concentration of A-Rated scientists and researchers at any one institution in South Africa.
+It has a tradition and reputation for excellence in research across all its six faculties with the highest concentration of researchers recognised as international leaders in their fields of any institution in South Africa.